BairnsdaleBallaratBendigoEast MelbourneGeelongMilduraMoeNorth MelbourneRegionalShepparton

 - facilitate and evaluate professional learning designed to improve teaching and learning

-- build connections with your network to implement literacy improvement approaches.
+- build strong connections within a network to learn, discuss and collaborate when implementing literacy improvement approaches.